musondaAlexander/simple_word_document_encryption_in_python/README.md

 6. The program logs events and errors to a file named encryption.log.

 # Note
-- I added a decrypt file that tries to decrypt the file without providing the key and it shows that the algorithm is Very reliable because if failed to decrypt it on my macchine.
-If You know a way to do this you can write o me on my email. musondaalexander97@gmail.com
+- I added a decrypt file that tries to decrypt the file without providing the key and it shows that the algorithm is Very reliable because i failed to decrypt it on my machine.
+If You know a way to do this you can write to me on my email. musondaalexander97@gmail.com

 # Contributing
 Contributions are welcome!
 Please feel free to open issues or submit pull requests if you have suggestions, improvements, or bug fixes.